github/include-fragment-element/README.md

 ### Errors

 If the URL fails to load, the `include-fragment` element is left in the page and tagged with an `is-error` CSS class that can be used for styling.
-No additional polling requests are made to the URL after an error occurs.

 ### Options